near/NEPs/specs/Proposals/0040-split-states.md

     Considering we want to launch Simple Nightshade as soon as possible by Q4 2021 and we will not enable challenges any time soon, this is the best option we have.
 - What other designs have been considered and what is the rationale for not choosing them?
   - We have considered other designs that change states incrementally and keep state roots on chain to make it compatible with challenges.
-However, the implementaion of those approaches are overly complicated and does not fit into our timeline for launching Simple Nightshade.
+However, the implementation of those approaches are overly complicated and does not fit into our timeline for launching Simple Nightshade.
 - What is the impact of not doing this?
   - The impact will be the delay of launching Simple Nightshade, or no launch at all.